neuralinterfaces/commoners/docs/index.md

       link: /guide/why
 features:
   - icon: 🌐
-    title: Cross-Platform Development
-    details: Develop for all major platforms in a single repository.
-  - icon: ⏳
-    title: Predictable Behavior
-    details: Reliable infrastructure across all of your projects.
+    title: One Codebase.
+All Platforms.
+    details: Distribute your app on web, desktop, and mobile.
   - icon: 💻
     title: Web Native Architecture
-    details: Choose any JavaScript framework to work with—or none at all.
+    details: Only HTML, CSS, and JavaScript required.
+  - icon: ⚡️
+    title: Blazing Fast
+    details: Built on Vite for the ideal developer experience.
+  - icon: ⏳
+    title: Streamlined Development Workflow
+    details: Build all your projects with the same tools.
   - icon: 🔩
-    title: Modular Design
+    title: Modular
-    details: Add platform-specific features using a simple plugin system.
+    details: Separate platform-specific code from the core.
   - icon: 🧩
-    title: Extensible Applications
+    title: Extensible
-    details: Experiment with different application services—even allow user to host their own locally!
-  - icon: ⚡️
-    title: Performant Builds
-    details: Using Vite for accelerated development speeds.
+    details: User-defined services are first-class citizens.

 ---